-A delighted mum has welcomed news that her two children will be allowed to return home to Cook Islands this week.
+A delighted mum has welcomed news that her two kids will be allowed to return home to Cook Islands this week.

 “Oh my goodness, I’m over the moon,” said Veena Aperau, of Arorangi.
 “Finally our prayers have been answered.”

-Her 17-year-old son and 15-year-old daughter are among a number of Cook Islanders whose plans to fly home were thwarted by the new Covid-19 outbreak in New Zealand.
+Her 17-year-old son and 15-year-old daughter are among Cook Islanders whose plans to fly home were thwarted by a Covid outbreak in New Zealand.

 Last night she got the news she had been waiting for: the Cook Islands Cabinet had agreed to open the border just enough to allow Cook Islanders, work permit and residence permit holders to fly back.

-Others hoping to now be allowed to return to Rarotonga include tennis star Brett Baudinet and Kristle Jones, the partner of Cook Islands Security boss Chris Denny.
+Others hoping to return include tennis star Brett Baudinet and Kristle Jones, the partner of security boss Chris Denny.

 Jones said: “I’m so happy to finally be on my way home!
 My three-week visit to Australia turned into six months away.
 Two weeks quarantine at home is a small price to pay to be able to come home while also keeping Rarotonga Covid-free.”